VectifyAI/LargeDocumentSummarization/README.md

-# Optimal Chunk-Size for Large Document Summarization
+# Optimal Chunk Size for Large Document Summarization

-See our [blog](https://vectify.ai/blog/LargeDocumentSummarization) for a detailed introduction to the method.
+A method to choose the **optimal chunk size** for large document summarization.
+For a detailed introduction, see our [blog post](https://vectify.ai/blog/LargeDocumentSummarization).

 * [toy.ipynb](https://github.com/VectifyAI/LargeDocumentSummarization/blob/master/toy.ipynb) shows a toy chunking comparison.

 * [summarization.ipynb](https://github.com/VectifyAI/LargeDocumentSummarization/blob/master/summarization.ipynb) shows a practical large document summarization comparison.

-[Get connected](https://ii2abc2jejf.typeform.com/to/jiDMMXwX) to see how we can improve your LLM pipelines.
+[Get connected](https://ii2abc2jejf.typeform.com/to/jiDMMXwX) to see how we could help to improve your LLM pipelines.

 By Vectify AI